ASTR 1210 (O'Connell) Study Guide 23

 in the universe?

-serious explorations were made over 2500 years ago.
-People have
+serious explorations were made over 2500 years ago, and since then we

 Science has made great progress by insisting on strict standards of